KarunyaChavan/PPTGenerator/README.md

 - **Local Storage**: SQLite database with file-based PPT storage

 ## Project Structure
+If you find some of directories are missing, then create them first
 ```
 PPTGenerator/
 ├── app/                    # Main application package